Wondering what to see in Ephesus, Turkey?

-Moving on, our guide Suzanne points out the prostitute’s footprint embedded in a street slab, which pointed the way to her house, and public marble toilets.
+Moving on, our guide Suzanne points out the prostitute’s footprint embedded in a street slab, which pointed the way to her house.

 But the most striking structure in Ephesus is the ornate Celsus Library façade.

-We help ourselves to a buffet spread of some 30 different dishes – from yogurt-and-cucumber spreads, to stuffed zucchini blossoms, dolmades and meatballs, to Mama’s famous creamy grated carrot dish – made fresh earlier in the day under Mama’s supervision.
+We help ourselves to a buffet spread of some 30 different dishes – from yogurt-and-cucumber spreads, to stuffed zucchini blossoms, dolmades and meatballs, to Mama’s famous creamy grated carrot dish.

 Seated outside in the tree-shaded garden by a tinkling fountain, we eat in companionable silence – and reflect on the marvel that is Ephesus.